cocoonprojects/ora-vagrant/README.md

 * Bower

 ## More
-To update Composer: `sudo composer self-update`
+To update Composer: `sudo composer self-update` from the inside the virtual machine